Julius Pintsch: Railway carriages

 Pintsch gas was first applied to the illumination of railway carriages on the Lower Silesian Railway in Germany in 1871.
 The system was successfully trialled in 1874 on the London and North Western Railway for its Irish Mail service: one 8 cuft tank of compressed gas in each carriage would provide for two Euston-to-Holyhead return journeys.
 Its use was then taken up by many other railway companies in England.
-By 1888, some 23,500 railway carriages across Europe and the USA were lit on Pintsch's system, of which just under 15,000 were in Germany.
+By 1888, some 23,500 railway carriages across Europe and the US were lit on Pintsch's system, of which just under 15,000 were in Germany.
 Lamps using Pintsch gas burned brighter and longer than the oil lamps they replaced and could withstand vibration and rough usage without the light being extinguished.

 In several railway accidents, Pintsch gas lamps added fuel to any fire which started, for example in the Thirsk rail crash (1892), the Sunshine rail disaster (1908), the Quintinshill rail disaster (1915), and the Dugald rail accident (1947).

 Electricity eventually replaced Pintsch illumination on railroad cars.